agilexrm-docs/docs/guides/Quick-Start.md

 This QuickStart document describes how to create a sample process from scratch.

-The content of the process is oriented to show several AgileXRM features using the components of the platform:
+The content of the process is oriented to show several **AgileXRM** features using the components of the platform:

--   AgileXRM Envision: For Modeling the Process and the Dialog
+- **AgileXRM Envision**: For Modeling the Process and the Dialog

--   AgileXRM Process Manager: For viewing and visually managing the Process
+- **AgileXRM Process Manager**: For viewing and visually managing the Process

 The sample process here is not based on a real scenario; the idea is to show the basic concepts of AgileXRM.